2025–26 OL Lyonnes season

-The 2025–26 OL Lyonnes season is the club's twenty-second season since FC Lyon joined OL as its women's section.
+The 2025–26 OL Lyonnes season was the club's twenty-second season since Olympique Lyonnais joined OL Lyonnes as its women's section and first season with new logo and new name OL Lyonnes.

 Season events

 On 22 May 2025, OL Lyonnes announced the singing of Jule Brand from VfL Wolfsburg on a contract until 2028.

 On 1 June 2025, OL Lyonnes announced that Joe Montemurro had left his role as Head Coach.
 The following day, 2 June 2025, OL Lyonnes announced the appointment of Jonatan Giráldez as their new Head Coach, on a contract until June 2028.

 On 4 June, OL Lyonnes announced the singing of Marie-Antoinette Katoto from Paris Saint-Germain on a contract until 30 June 2029.

 On 17 June, Maïssa Fathallah signed her first contract with OL Lyonnes, until 30 June 2028.

 On 20 June, OL Lyonnes announced the singing of Ingrid Syrstad Engen from Barça Femení on a contract until 30 June 2027.

 On 2 July, OL Lyonnes announced the singing of Ashley Lawrence from Chelsea on a contract until 30 June 2028, whilst Ellie Carpenter departed the club to sign for Chelsea.

 On 4 July, OL Lyonnes announced the signing of Korbin Albert from Paris Saint-Germain, on a contract until 30 June 2028.

 On 8 July, OL Lyonnes announced the signing of Lily Yohannes from AFC Ajax, on a contract until 30 June 2028.

 On 15 July, OL Lyonnes announced that Sofia Bekhaled had signed her first professional contract with the club, signing until June 2029.

 On 16 July, OL Lyonnes announced the signing of Elida Kolbjørnsen from Stabæk, on a contract until 30 June 2028.

 On 18 July, OL Lyonnes announced the signing of Teagan Micah to a one-year contract, after her contract with Liverpool had expired.

 On 13 August, OL Lyonnes announced that Amel Majri had left the club in order to sign for Al-Ula.